Dongcheng, Beijing: Post-secondary schools

 From its founding in the early 20th century to the Japanese occupation of eastern China in 1937, Peking University was housed in the Belgian-designed brick Honglou (紅樓) or "Red House", at Wusi and Beiheyan streets.
-Mao Zedong worked in the library there, where he was among the leaders of the May Fourth Movement that lent its name to Wusi Street, an experience that later led him to help found the Communist Party of China.
+Mao Zedong worked in the library there, where he was among the leaders of the May Fourth Movement that lent its name to Wusi Street, an experience that later led him to help found the CCP.
 The university moved out to a larger campus in the Haidian District when Mao established the People's Republic of China in 1949, and the Honglou is now a museum.

 Shortly after the university moved, Mao established the Central Academy of Drama, the only institution of higher education currently in the district.
 Many accomplished Chinese actors have graduated from it, and it is considered one of the best drama schools in China, East Asia and Asia.
 It is located on Dongmianhua Hutong, a short distance west of Nanluoguxiang.